ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 ### 4.3 Use container runtime sandboxes in multi-tenant environments (e.g. gvisor, kata containers)

-- Sandboxing is concept of isoloation of containers from Host
+- Sandboxing is concept of isolation of containers from Host
 - docker uses default SecComp profiles restrict previleges.
 Whitlist or Blacklist
 - AppArmor finegrain control of that container can access.
 Whitlist or Blacklist
 - If large number of apps in containers, then SecComp/AppArmor is not the case